ipfs/specs/src/unixfs.md

 of `log2(fanout)/4` characters.

-Implementations choose when to convert a regular directory to HAMT based on various criteria such as estimated block size (commonly around 256KiB-1MiB to produce blocks that can be transported over Bitswap) or number of directory entries.
+Implementations choose when to convert a regular directory to HAMT based on various criteria such as estimated block size or number of directory entries.
+See [Block Size Considerations](#block-size-considerations) for typical thresholds.

 To illustrate the HAMT structure with a concrete example: